influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/concepts/glossary.md

 To maintain data availability for queries, the replication factor should be less than or equal to the number of data nodes in the cluster:

-* Data are fully available when the replication factor is greater than the number of *unavailable* data nodes.
+* Data is fully available when the replication factor is greater than the number of *unavailable* data nodes.
 * Data may be unavailable when the replication factor is less than the number of *unavailable* data nodes.

 Note that there are no query performance benefits from replication.